Panorama Ridge — A Buyer’s Guide

 The Surrey-Langley SkyTrain extension does NOT directly serve Panorama Ridge — the corridor runs along Fraser Highway through Cloverdale and Langley several kilometres east.
 Day-to-day transit math here continues to depend on King George Boulevard buses connecting to the King George SkyTrain Station.
 The eventual extension does improve overall corridor capacity, which helps Panorama Ridge indirectly.

-Property mix — what you actually buy here
+What you actually buy here

 Detached homes built 1990s-through-2010s dominate the Panorama Ridge inventory at roughly 70 percent of stock, with townhouses (mostly along King George Boulevard frontage) at roughly 15 percent, condos at roughly 10 percent (also concentrated along King George), and a small acreage component (under 5 percent) at the northern edges toward Highway 10.